skalenetwork/IMA/README.md

 The IMA is still in active development and therefore should be regarded as _alpha software_.
 The development is still subject to further security hardening, testing, and breaking changes.

-**The proxy contracts have been reviewed and audited by a third-party for security.**
+**The proxy contracts have been reviewed and audited by a third-parties for security.**
 Please see [SECURITY.md](.github/SECURITY.md) for audit reports and reporting policies.

 ## Software Architecture